jesseDijkman1/meesterproef-1819/article-1.md

 By using this as a prefix to other elements you can do a lot.
 Like make a dark and light mode, which I will get to later.

-And a great thing about this trick is that it's supported almsot everywhere.
+And a great thing about this trick is that it's supported almost everywhere.
 On [caniuse](https://caniuse.com/#search=selectors) it shows you a 98.67% browser support, which is great.

 ### Visuallyhidden

-When you use the checkbox trick, you probably don't want to see the checkbox itself; just the label.
-When you try to use `display: none` the checkbox trick won't work.
-Because the checkbox doesn't exist.
-Do hide the checkbox and not break it, you can use the visuallyhidden trick.
+When you use the checkbox trick, you probably don't want to see the checkbox itself, just the label.
+When you try to use `display: none` the checkbox trick won't actually work, because the checkbox doesn't exist.
+To hide the checkbox and not break it, you can use the visuallyhidden trick.
 How you do it is up to you, I have my way of doing it.

-The HTML:

 ```html
 <input id="myId" class="visuallyhidden" type="checkbox" />
 ```

-The CSS:

 ```css
 .visuallyhidden {